Team-Het/cs326-final-het/docs/final.md

 Yujin Qin: Write overview, UI views, APIs, datebase part and help complete the conclusion part in the final.md.
 Combine and clean up submit_lost_item and update_post together, get rid of useless code/s or file/s.
 Try to finish reply function, add new key to the items database.

 ## Conclusion
 We had a good learning experience working together and all learned how to use HTML, CSS, and JavaScript to build up a website and make it usable for anyone.
 We communicated well through Slack with a to-do list and everyone tried their best in the group work.
+Complete the setup.md file.

 The most difficult thing is figuring out the logic, website flow and implementing our ideas.
 It was quite difficult to work on this website as we though we thought we had thoroughly planned out the structure of the wireframe but realized it was always missing some new logic.
 As figuring out the logic and workflow of our website was always quite troublesome as there were so many variables between our users and the data in which they can/cannot interact with.
 The many parts of our web were always depending and dependent on each other forcing us to stop a job to fix or create the relying job before we could test or incorporate another part.